plfa/plfa.github.io/src/plfa/part2/DeBruijn.lagda.md

 Whereas before renaming was a result that carried evidence that a term is well typed in one context to evidence that it is well typed in another context, now it actually transforms the term, suitably altering the bound variables.
-Typechecking the code in Agda ensures that it is only passed and returns terms that are well typed by the rules of simply-typed lambda calculus.
+Type checking the code in Agda ensures that it is only passed and returns terms that are well typed by the rules of simply-typed lambda calculus.